 Cacciatore sauce is not just an extension of marinara sauce that’s been pimped up with some chicken.
 It has a taste of its own and a great one at that!

-Secondly, it mostly cooks itself in the oven while you could be doing something much more interesting with your time.
+Yes it is because it mostly cooks itself in the oven while you could be doing something much more interesting with your time.

 Making Chicken Cacciatore involves 3 easy steps